Journal Finder

 • Publisher-neutral: it is not tied to one publisher's catalogue.

-• Filters: exclude predatory, open-access only, minimum tier, exclude preprints.
+• Filters: exclude predatory, open-access only, minimum tier, exclude preprints, responding-time known.

-• Sort modes: best match, fastest decision, highest citation rate, most accepting.
+• Sort modes: best match, fastest response (responding time, shortest first), highest citation rate, quartile, SJR.

 How it works (5 steps)

-There is no LLM in the loop — the whole pipeline is retrieval and ranking over a local index, which is why it is free, instant, and deterministic:
+There is no LLM in the loop — the whole pipeline is retrieval and ranking over a local index, which is why it is instant, deterministic, and inexpensive (15 credits a search):

 • Step 1.
-Paste your title and abstract — Open the free Pre-Check tool and paste the working title and abstract of your manuscript.
+Paste your title and abstract — Open the Pre-Check tool (create a free account — 25 credits to start; each search costs 15 credits) and paste the working title and abstract of your manuscript.
 Author keywords are optional but sharpen the match.

 • Step 2.
-BM25 retrieval over a 33,976-paper library — Your title and abstract become a full-text query against our local FTS5 index of 33,976 papers.
+BM25 retrieval over a 4.5M-paper library — Your title and abstract become a full-text query against the FTS5 index of our 4.5M-paper library.
 The strongest topical matches are retrieved in milliseconds — no LLM call, no API cost.

 • Step 3.
 Reciprocal Rank Fusion by journal — The retrieved papers are aggregated to their journals and scored with Reciprocal Rank Fusion (k=60), so a venue that publishes many near-matches ranks above one with a single lucky hit.